epsdg/mltools/readme.md

 mltools is a packaging of standard machine learning models from [scikit-learn](https://scikit-learn.org/stable/supervised_learning.html#supervised-learning), [XGBoost](https://xgboost.readthedocs.io), [LightGBM](https://lightgbm.readthedocs.io),  [TensorFlow](https://www.tensorflow.org/guide/summaries_and_tensorboard), and the tf.keras implementation of [Keras](https://keras.io/).

 mltools features include:
-* Consistent interface for common ML libraries
+* Consistent interface and methods for common ML libraries
 * Simplified access to hyperparameters via a yaml file
 * Detailed, persistent experiment logging.
 Hyperparameters, features, and cross-validation metrics of all experiments are logged to stdout and to a log file.
 The same logger instance can also be used for feature importance results and other relevant info.
 TensorFlow and Keras models also generate output to Tensorboard summaries.
-* Efficient CV for model stacking, using a persistent index of fold assignments to prevent data leakage across folds.
+* Efficient cross validation for model stacking, using a persistent index of fold assignments to prevent data leakage across folds.
 * Parallel/multiprocessing CV workflows using your choice of backend ([concurrent.futures](https://docs.python.org/3/library/concurrent.futures.html), [joblib.Parallel](https://joblib.readthedocs.io/en/latest/generated/joblib.Parallel.html), [dask](https://docs.dask.org/en/latest/), or [dask-distributed](http://distributed.dask.org/en/latest/index.html)).
-Multithreading / multiprocessing is the default implementation for scikit-learn model sets.
-Use dask-distributed for convenient deployment on clusters or multi-core instances, with a convenient [dashboard](http://distributed.dask.org/en/latest/web.html).    *XGBoost, LightGBM, TensorFlow, and Keras models rely on the default multiprocessing implementation.*

 ## Model Sets